smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-To-Santa-Data-Or-Error-Packet: **\| SAMP-TO-SANTA-DATA-OR-ERROR-PACKET-NO-TTL \| OPTIONAL-EXTRA-HEADERS \| PAYLOAD \|**

-where SAMP-TO-SANTA-DATA-OR-ERROR-PACKET-NO-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_TO_SANTA_DATA_OR_ERROR_PACKET, bit [4] being IS_ERROR (indicating that PAYLOAD is in fact Routing-Error), bit[5] being EXTRA-HEADERS-PRESENT, and bits [6..] reserved (MUST be zero); OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT is set, and is similar to that of in Samp-Unicast-Data-Packet (though only GENERIC-\* and TOSANTA-\* extra headers MUST NOT be present),note that Samp-To-Santa-Data-Or-Error-Packet doesn't contain TTL (as it is never retransmitted 'as is').
+where SAMP-TO-SANTA-DATA-OR-ERROR-PACKET-NO-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_TO_SANTA_DATA_OR_ERROR_PACKET, bit [4] being IS_ERROR (indicating that PAYLOAD is in fact Routing-Error), bit[5] being EXTRA-HEADERS-PRESENT, and bits [6..] reserved (MUST be zero); OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT is set, and is described above,note that Samp-To-Santa-Data-Or-Error-Packet doesn't contain TTL (as it is never retransmitted 'as is').

 Samp-To-Santa-Data-Or-Error-Packet is a packet intended from Device (either Retransmitting or non-Retransmitting) to Root.
 It is broadcasted by Device in several cases: